 A little background - the story is about a love triangle between an aging Fiannian warrior, Fionn mac Cumhaill, a widower, his intended bride, the young and beautiful Grainne, and her lover, Diarmuid Ua Dubhne.

 Diarmuid ua Duibhne was the son of Donn, and a brave and handsome member of the Fianna, the skilled warriors who guarded and protected all the lands of Erui.
 Like many warriors of the time, Diarmuid had a geis or two placed upon him, one of which stated that he was never to pierce the skin of a pig.
 Easy enough to avoid.
 Just no boar hunting.

-Diarmuid and Grainne managed to keep one step ahead of Fionn, enlisting the aid of Dearmuid's foster father, Aengus (yes the same one from the previous story).
+Diarmuid and Grainne managed to keep one step ahead of Fionn, enlisting the aid of Dearmuid's foster father, Aengus (yes the same one from the previous story)., as well as some of his fellow warriiors from the Fianna.
 At last, Aengus was able to convince Fionn that he should forgive the couple and let them live in peace.
 And so the couple lived happily enough and Grainne bore Diarmuid four sons.

 Now at first, you might think it was kind of Fionn to warn Diarmuid, since he knew of the geis set upon Dearmuid, but was it?
 Or did he figure the man would react just as he did, Letting his pride get in the way of his good judgment, Diarmuid refused to leave, saying he wouldn't run from a mere pig.